 The first words in the Bible: 'In the beginning God created the heaven and the earth.'

 Nothing is nothing, isn't it?
 Nothing is zero.
-Nothing is what there must be in the absence of anything.
+Nothing is the absence of anything.
 No-thing.
 Empty.

 How can anything spontaneously happen out of nothing?